pplu/aws-sdk-perl/README.md

 castaway for contributing to fixing documentation problems
  - properly providing backlinks between related pages
  - making TOCs render correctly on search.cpan.org
+ - generating helpful copy-paste ready scenarios in the synopsis of each method call

 autarch for correcting signature generation for a bunch of services